it-projects-llc/addons-dev/pos_event_registration/doc/index.rst

 * In POS sell a ticket to a customer like a regular product
 * On the receipt screen as attendee is created a *Open Attendee* button is appeared, Click on it
 * In opened Attendee screen you proceed an attendee as it is written above

+RESULT: Attendees are processed and Tickets are sold out via POS